 How to Keep Your Dog Safe This 4th of July

-The 4th of July is a REALLY loud holiday and that’s not so great for dogs, so if you plan to celebrate with your best friend, here are four tips from the experts to keep him safe and happy this Independence Day.
+The 4th of July is a REALLY loud holiday and all the noise has a tendency to freak dogs out.
+So, if you plan to celebrate with your best friend, here are four tips from the experts at Pets Best to keep him safe and happy this Independence Day.

 Make Sure Your Dog Is Wearing His Collar

-I can’t stress enough how important this is because if your dog gets spooked by the loudness of fireworks, he might run away.
-Make sure his tags are on his collar and that the tags have the right contact info on them before you walk out the door.
+If your dog gets spooked by the loudness of fireworks, he might run away.
+Also, make sure his tags are on his collar and that the tags have the right contact info on them before you walk out the door.

 Keep Your Dog in a Quiet Room

-If your dog starts seriously freaking out, get yourself inside the house, close the blinds and turn on the radio or TV to drown out the noise.
+If your dog starts seriously freaking out, get yourself inside the house, close the blinds and turn on the radio or TV to drown out the noise and calm down your pup.

 Don’t Comfort Your Dog If He Gets Scared

-While this might make you feel like the worst pet parent in the world, most dog experts agree that if you comfort your dog when he’s scared, it reinforces the idea that he should be scared.
-They say the best thing you can do is ignore the barking, and hopefully he’ll calm down.
-Obviously if he doesn’t, then you can show him some loving.
+You might want to love on your dog if he gets scared, but experts agree that if you comfort your dog when he’s scared, it reinforces the idea that he should be scared.
+So, what are you supposed to do?
+Ignore the barking and hope he’ll calm down.
+If he doesn’t, then you can love on him.

 Don’t Bring Your Dog to a Fireworks Show